Children and travel

 - Other legal documents, such as divorce papers, custody court orders or a death certificate (if one parent is deceased)

-Check with the nearest embassy or consulate of each country you are planning to visit about additional entry requirements, and check our Country advice and advisories for other laws and regulations affecting children.
+Check with the nearest embassy or consulate of each country you are planning to visit about additional entry requirements, and check our Country travel advice and advisories for other laws and regulations affecting children.